adityaramesh/ndmath/overview.md

   - Generalize the abstraction patterns used by high-performance C++ linear algebra libraries (e.g. Blaze and Eigen) to an arbitrary number of dimensions.
   - Incorporate the syntax of numpy using C++14 features.
-  - Integrate a framework for loop nest optimization into the library,
+  - Integrate a framework for loop nest optimization into the library.

-  including:
+- Types of loop optimizations:
   - Loop unrolling, tiling, permutation, and parallelizations (allow the programmer to write an algorithm once, and select the best loop optimization parameters for each architecture).
   - GPU gridification (this allows the same expression to be evaluated either on the CPU or the GPU, so the programmer doesn't have to rewrite the same algorithm twice).

 ## Overview